 A deferred adjudication means that you plead guilty to driving while intoxicated.
 Still, the judge in your case may postpone or defer finding you guilty if you complete the requirements of community supervision.

-Despite not having the opportunity for a real deferred adjudication in Houston, you could have your case dismissed, get a not guilty verdict, or qualify for an expungement of your record.
+Despite not having the opportunity for a real deferred adjudication in Houston, you could have your case dismissed, get a not-guilty verdict, or qualify for an expungement of your record.
 We have experience determining whether defendants qualify for that action.

 Texas DWI Probation Penalties

 Determining the terms and conditions of a DWI probation involves negotiations between a criminal defense attorney and government prosecutors.
 Your attorney will work to get you the best possible outcome, including reduced or no jail time and reduced fines.
-Reducing your jail time will likely come with increased “community supervision” or probation.

 Common conditions of DWI probation in Texas include: